ajmeese7/steam-summary/README.md

 particularly [this one](https://steamdb.info/calculator/76561198069087631/)
 - Make the layout mobile-friendly, and have a graceful transition for the map when the window width drops below 1000px
+- Find a way to speed up the loading of the massive JSON location file